linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/11 Chapter 11.md

 Differences Between CBOs And Close

 It is important to note that while the criteria for CBO and CLO transactions share similarities, loan assets have features that can make the analysis more complicated than that of bond assets.
-Certain credit, legal, and cash flow analyses of Close differ from those of CBOs due to the following factors:
+Certain credit, legal, and cash flow analyses of CLOs differ from those of CBOs due to the following factors:

 The loan type and loan documentation can affect the degree to which rights and obligations can be transferred from the sponsor to the transferee.
 For example, a loan may in part be a participation.
 The lead bank transfers all or part of its interest in a loan (which also may include a pro rata interest in any collateral securing the loan) to one or more participants.
 Analysis of participations often entails an evaluation of the credit risk of the seller bank, whose insolvency may interrupt payments from the borrower to, ultimately, the issuer, as transferee.